 The amount reported in the event of death, with the exception of Mr. Zhu, represents an amount equal to three times base salary up to a maximum benefit of \$3,000,000, which is payable in a lump sum to the named executive officer's designated beneficiary under our Death Benefit Protection Plan, which is an insured benefit applicable to all U.S.-based named executive officers.
 The amount reported for Mr. Zhu represents an amount equal to two times base salary up to a maximum benefit of \$300,000, which is payable in a lump sum to his designated beneficiary under the terms of our life insurance plan for employees on an international assignment.
 In the event Mr. Zhu's death is the result of an accident, his designated beneficiary may be entitled to receive an additional benefit in the amount of \$500,000 (which is not reflected in the table above).
 The amount reported for Mr. Zhu in the event of disability reflects 12 monthly payments of \$12,000 which he is eligible to receive while he is disabled until age 65 under the terms of our disability plan for employees on an international assignment, subject to the terms of the plan.
 For each of our named executive officers, the amount reported in the event of a termination following a change in control represents the cost to Cabot of continued health and welfare benefits (for a period of three years for Mr. Keohane and for a period of two years for each of our other named executive officers) and outplacement services in an amount equal to 15% of the officer's base salary.
-For Ms. Kalita, the amount in the table does not include the cost to Cabot of all of the health and welfare benefits for which she could be entitled in the event of a termination following a change in control because currently she has not elected to participate in all of the Cabot health and welfare plans for which she is eligible.
+For Ms. Kalita, the amount in the table does not include the cost to Cabot of all of the health and welfare benefits for which she is eligible.
 In addition to the amounts included in the table, if Mr. Zhu's employment is terminated at Cabot's initiation, while based in China, for any reason other than dismissal due to a violation of law or applicable company policy, Cabot will pay the costs to repatriate Mr. Zhu and his family back to Singapore.
-No amount is included in this table with respect to a potential future repatriation.
+No amount is included in this table with respect to a potent

-4. Payments do not take into account the "better of" provision in the Severance Plan described above on page 61, which, under certain circumstances, could reduce the amount of the payment.
+- 4. Payments do not take into account the "better of" provision in the Severance Plan described above on page 61, which, under certain circumstances, could reduce the amount of the payment. - 64 CABOT CORPORATION